12+ Drawing Challenges & Illustration Competitions – Open for Anyone to enter

 There’s plenty of design competitions online to submit your illustrations into, and doing so can be a great way to get some exposure for your work and also winning stuff is always great.
 We’ll be going over both illustration competitions where the winner takes home some kind of prizes but also draw challenges that are more about getting inspired, improving your skills and getting new idea for themes/topics to draw.
 What kind of challenge you’re looking for is up to you.

 The challenges & contests listed in this guide are all available online and open for anyone to participate in.

-A few of the links in this guide are affiliate links, clicking them and purchasing something through them will bring a small revenue to us, use them to support Creativehowl.
+This guide include a few affiliate links, clicking them and purchasing something bring a small revenue to Creativehowl.

 Illustration & Drawing Competitions

-On the one hand a contest can be great, you can get exposure for your work, there’s prizes to be won and it could be a nice inspiration on what to draw next (if a contest has a specific theme or topic you need to follow), but there’s never any guarantee that you’re going to win and you need to decide if a contest is worth entering even if you won’t win anything, and if entering a contest requires you to create a new piece of work it’s even more important to consider if it’s worth the time and effort or not.
+On the one hand a contest can be great, you can get exposure for your work, there’s prizes to be won and it could be a nice inspiration on what to draw next (if a contest has a specific theme or topic you need to follow)

 Threadless design contests

 Threadless is a online shop that sells clothing, accessories & other home decor items with design made by artist from around the world.
 They regularly host design contest for t-shirts and other products that you can find in their store, it’s always some kind of contest active on the site and the themes of the contest can be quite different, when I’m writing this guide there’s a live contest that accepts designs for leggings, and also two contest that are asking for design under the topic “zoo” and “Isometric”.
 You can check out Threadless contest page to see what’s going on right now.

 The prize for winning is usually a cash prize (or store credit on the site) and also if the design goes to printing you’ll get money for each sold product.